tegarnugroho/bluetooth_rpi/README.md

 # bluetooth_rpi
-Sure!
-Here's the updated version with an opening sentence and mentioning that the project uses `app.py`:

 To run the application and access the API endpoints on your Raspberry Pi, follow these steps:

 1. **Install required dependencies:**